LinuxCommandLibrary

 DESCRIPTION

 rc-update manages which services start at which runlevels in OpenRC.
-Runlevels are named groups of services that start together, such as "default" for normal boot or "boot" for early boot services.
+Runlevels are named groups of services that start together, such as boot for early boot services, default for normal operation, and shutdown for system shutdown.

 PARAMETERS